spaf94/SFLog/README.md

 # ​SFLog

-SFLog is an C# log library to use in your C# projects.
+SFLog is an .NET log library to use in your .NET projects.

 ## ​Features
 - Set logs folder name